Regional Drought Resilience Planning

 - learning from each other and share what’s working and what’s not

 - forming stronger connections and relationships within and between regions

 - having access to best practice data and information to make better decisions

 - improving natural resource management across the region.

 We are running the program right across Australia – delivered through each state and territory.
-The foundational year of the Program will roll out from May 2021 until June 2022.
+The program will roll out until June 2024..
 You can find out what's happening in each state or territory as information becomes available by selecting below:

 See more about each state

 The table below details the payment information for the Regional Drought Resilience Planning program, as required under the Future Drought Fund Act 2019.

 |State and Territory governments||Total amount payable||Date of first payment||Amount of first payment||Total amount paid||Total amount still to be paid|

 |Victoria||$1,900,000||7 June 2021||$1,900,000||$1,900,000||-|